 You go to the theatre.
 You sit in your seat with popcorn and a cold drink.
 The film begins.
 What is the first thing that you see on the big screen?
 Think.
 Come on, think harder.
-Yes, the logo of a company, unless it’s a weird Lars Von Trier movie: you just might see something else.
+Yes, a company’s logo, unless it’s a weird Lars Von Trier movie: you might see something else.
 Ever since we’ve seen the first of films, the mystery of the logo has persisted.
 There’s been at least one company, right from the days of MGM and Universal to Paramount Pictures and Miramax, that has dominated and almost become synonymous with good content.
 As far as a machine that produces some of the best movies is concerned, the 21st Century has seen A24 become just that.

 37. Mid90s (2018)

 Related to Best A24 Movies – 20 Criminally Underrated Films of 2018

-14. Ex Machina (2014)
+32. Ex Machina (2014)

 Similar to the Best A24 Movies – It Comes at Night : An Excellent yet Empty Horror Film